Raghul-M/Gemini-Image-app/README.md

 This project is open source and available under the [MIT License](LICENSE).

-Built with ❤️ using Streamlit and Google Gemini AI
+Built with ❤️ By Raghul-M using Streamlit and Google Gemini AI